yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Quick_Start/getting_started.md

 ## Tagging Approach

-SnappyFlow mandates that all end-points should be assigned two tags - _tag_projectName and _tag_appName.
+SnappyFlow mandates that all end-points should be assigned two tags - `_tag_projectName` and `_tag_appName`.
 These tags have to be added to configuration files of sfAgent or within sfPoller’s UI.
 Pls see the video that explains how end-points should be organized hierarchically in SnappyFlow and how tags should be assigned